psf/black/docs/black_primer.md

   -h, --help             Show this message and exit.
 ```

-## primer config file
+## Primer config file

-The config is JSON format.
-Its main element is the `"projects"` dictionary.
-Below
+The config file is in JSON format.
+Its main element is the `"projects"` dictionary and
-explains each parameter:
+each parameter is explained below:

 ```json
 {